 The first stop on the walking track is a viewing platform just above the Hypipamee Crater, approximately 400 m from the car park.

-From here, you'll get clear views of the sheer granite walls which plunge into the 70M-deep crater lake.
+From here, you'll get clear views of the sheer granite walls that plunge into the 70 m deep crater lake.

 The Hypipamee Crater is really a diatreme (volcanic pipe caused by a gaseous explosion), which was discovered in 1879 when a gold-prospecting party accidentally fell into it.

-It is now protected within the National Park and is a unique ecosystem that is home to a particular fresh-water shrimp species that may be found nowhere else on earth.
+It is now protected within the National Park and is a unique ecosystem that is home to a particular freshwater shrimp species that may be found nowhere else on earth.

-Dinner Falls Cairns - Waterfall Levels and Swimming Spots
+Dinner Falls: Waterfall Levels & Swimming Spots

 From the Hypipamee Crater viewing platform, turn around and take the immediate left trail heading down the valley.
 This track forms the Dinner Falls loop, where you'll spot the several tiers of the waterfall along the way.